danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Having at least one night to "sleep on it" is also critical, as the brain uses sleep to integrate and solidify learnings from the day.
 Learn more about this in the book <a class="markdown-link" href="https://www.goodreads.com/book/show/34466963-why-we-sleep/">Why We Sleep</a> by Matthew Walker.
 </aside>

-Additionally, when a company provides a problem from their own domain, which they've been working on for years, it can be unrealistic to expect someone unfamiliar with it to understand and solve it in an hour.
+When a company provides a problem from their own domain, which they've been working on for years, it can be unrealistic to expect someone unfamiliar with it to understand and solve it in an hour.
 Onboarding and product training for a new employee typically take at least a few weeks.
 This mismatch in expectations can further exacerbate the stress and pressure felt during the interview.

-Also, in a typical development cycle, the very first solution that comes to mind is almost never the one that gets delivered to production.
+Additionally, in a typical development cycle, the very first solution that comes to mind is almost never the one that gets delivered to production.
 Instead, there's a period of days or even weeks spent refining the solution, addressing edge cases, and ensuring robustness.
 Yet, live coding interviews judge candidates based on their ability to immediately produce a fairly polished solution.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
-I can recall very few scenarios in my decades long career where the ability to write some code, literally within a few hours, was critical to the team's success.
+I can recall very few scenarios in my career where the ability to write some code, literally within a few hours, was critical to the team's success.
 In one instance, the team was told at the last minute that an important client representative was scheduled to come by the next day for a demo.
 The product was working, but wasn't yet styled, so it looked broken.
 I had just a few hours to make the views look functional.
 And even then, it was a product I had been working on for nearly half a year and was therefore very familiar with.
 This urgent task would not have been assigned to someone who had only just seen the code for the first time that day.
 </aside>

 ### Talking Out Loud